-Approximately 750 California sea lions, 60 harbor seals, and no elephant seals are estimated to have been affected by launches during the June-December 2009 monitoring period.
+Approximately 750 California sea lions, 80 harbor seals, and no elephant seals are estimated to have been affected by launches during the June 2009-June 2010 monitoring period.
 These estimates include animals that left the haul-out site in response to the launch or exhibited prolonged movement.
-These numbers may be underestimates, because not all pinniped beaches around western SNI could be monitored during any given launch, even though extrapolation of data for other potential haul-out sites was attempted.
+These numbers may be underestimates, because not all pinniped beaches around SNI could be monitored during any given launch, even though extrapolation of data for other potential haul-out sites was attempted.
 However, it is also possible that some proportion of individuals were affected by more than one launch and thus included more than once in the estimates.

-Behavior of some pinnipeds occurring near the launch azimuths during the launch operations was affected.
-However, the lack of evidence of any serious effects on pinnipeds at the sites that were monitored during this study and during previous monitoring periods suggests that any effects of these launch operations were minor, short-term, and localized, with no consequences for local pinniped populations.
+Although the behavior of some pinnipeds occurring near the launch azimuths was affected, the lack of evidence of any serious effects on pinnipeds at the monitored sites during this study and previous monitoring periods suggests that any effects of these launch operations were minor, short-term, and localized, with no consequences for local pinniped populations.
 Thus, it is unlikely that many (if any) pinnipeds on SNI were adversely impacted by the launches.